awsdocs/aws-cost-management-user-guide/doc_source/activating-tags.md

 **To activate your tags**

-1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.
+1. Sign in to the AWS Management Console and open the AWS Billing console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

 1. In the navigation pane, choose **Cost Allocation Tags**\.